Michael J. Murtha

 U.S. Court of Appeals for the Fifth Circuit

-U.S. District Court for the Eastern and Northern Districts of Texas
+U.S. District Court for the Eastern, Northern, and Southern Districts of Texas

 - Dallas Bar Association

 - State Bar of Texas Pro Bono College